FFmpeg/FFV1/ffv1.md

 -   mean,k estimation for the Golomb Rice codes

-# Copyright
+PDF:# Copyright
+PDF:

-Copyright 2003-2013 Michael Niedermayer \<michaelni@gmx.at\>
+PDF:Copyright 2003-2013 Michael Niedermayer \<michaelni@gmx.at\>
-This text can be used under the GNU Free Documentation License or GNU General Public License.
+PDF:This text can be used under the GNU Free Documentation License or GNU General Public License.
 See <http://www.gnu.org/licenses/fdl.txt>.